xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/rofimoji.md

   template and `install_requires` dependencies to `depends` in the template;
   include `python3` in `depends` if there are no other python dependencies.

-This advice applies for PEP 517 too, you'll just have to look for the dependencies in different places.
+This advice applies to PEP 517 too, you'll just have to look for the dependencies in different places.

 Let's look at [`rofimoji`'s